NISH-Original/Eclipse_CPSC_427/README.md

 - Objectives are straightforward and easy to understand.
 - Based on peer-review feedback, the minimap was removed and replaced with a more intuitive directional arrow for better clarity.

 #### `[4 - 1] Robustness : Memory management`
 - We profiled our game with the CRT debugging tool, and collected results about memory leaks.
+  - We still have some unidentified memory leaks, but a significant number of them have been removed.

 #### `[4 - 2] Robustness : User Input`
 - Fixed the crash that occurred when minimizing the window and confirmed correct behavior through testing.